yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT54G.rst

 This board has a BCM3302 processor, revision 0.8.

 === WRT54G v5, v5.1, and v6 ===
 This version has switched to a proprietary non-Linux OS (WikiPedia:VxWorks).
-It appears from pictures that it is nearly identical to v4 with an updated rev on the processor, less flash (2 MB) and less RAM (8 MB).
-Please see [http://forum.openwrt.org/viewtopic.php?id=6140 this thread] as db90h has managed to get White Russion RC5 as well as DD-WRT installed without the use of a JTAG cable.
-Apparently, the White Russion RC5 micro release will work without modifications.
+It has less flash (2 MB) and less RAM (8 MB).
+The WRT54G V5 is not officially supported, but a flashing procedure has been developed that will allow you to load a micro OpenWrt installation onto this device.
+For it to be of much use, packages must be pre-included in the squashfs filesystem image.
+For more information, see: http://www.bitsum.com/openwiking/owbase/ow.asp?WRT54G5%5FCFE .

+ The flashing procedure linked to above utilizes the capability of the VxWorks boot loader to flash over itself to upload a proper CFE on this unit that then allows flashing a 'normal' TRX firmware image.

+ v5 series flashing technology: http://www.bitsum.com/openwiking/owbase/ow.asp?WRT54G5%5FCFE .

 === Table summary ===
 How to get info:

  * board info: {{{nvram show | grep board | sort}}}[[BR]]
  * cpu model: {{{grep cpu /proc/cpuinfo}}}
 ||'''Model''' ||'''boardrev''' ||'''boardtype''' ||'''boardflags''' ||'''boardflags2''' ||'''boardnum''' ||'''wl0_corerev''' ||'''cpu model''' ||'''boot_ver''' ||'''pmon_ver''' ||
 ||WRT54G v1.0 ||-- ||  bcm94710dev ||      - ||-- ||  42 ||       4 || BCM4710 V0.0 ||  v1.0 ||  3.11.30.5 ||
 ||WRT54G v1.1 ||-- ||  bcm94710dev ||      - ||-- ||  42 ||       5 || BCM4710 V0.0 || v1.5 || 3.31.15.0 ||